mdn/content/files/en-us/web/api/htmlmetaelement/index.md

 - {{domxref("HTMLMetaElement.content")}}
   - : The 'value' part of name/value pairs of document metadata.
 - {{domxref("HTMLMetaElement.httpEquiv")}}
-  - : The name of an HTTP response header to define for a document.
+  - : The name of the pragma directive, the HTTP response header, to define for a document.
 - {{domxref("HTMLMetaElement.media")}}
-  - : The media context for a metadata property.
+  - : The media context for a `theme-color` metadata property.
 - {{domxref("HTMLMetaElement.name")}}
-  - : The 'name' part of name/value pairs defining metadata of a document.
+  - : The 'name' part of name/value pairs defining named metadata of a document.
 - {{domxref("HTMLMetaElement.scheme")}} {{deprecated_inline}}
   - : Defines the scheme of the value in the {{domxref("HTMLMetaElement.content")}} attribute.
     This is deprecated and should not be used on new web pages.